-In June 2022, the EPA proposed to amend its GHG Reporting Rule to incorporate additional oil and gas sources and equipment, revise existing emissions estimation methodologies and calculations, and increase data collection, particularly for new or modified emissions sources.
-The EPA has proposed the amendments to apply to 2023 emissions that must be reported in the first quarter of 2024.
+In June 2022, the EPA proposed to amend its GHG Reporting Rule with respect to oil and gas operations and several other industry sectors.
+In August 2022, the IRA also directed the EPA to update its GHG Reporting Rule to require greater use of measurements or empirical data, instead of emissions factors.
+Accordingly, the EPA proposed regulations in June 2023 to amend Subpart W that applies to most U.S. oil and gas facilities to incorporate additional oil and gas equipment and sources, including a category of "other larger release events", revise existing emissions estimation methodologies and calculations, including the global warming potential (GWP) of methane and other GHGs, and increase data collection, particularly for new or modified emissions sources.
+The EPA is expected to promulgate the final Subpart W regulations in 2024, and to apply the revised GWPs to 2024 emissions, with the other changes applicable to emissions starting in 2025.
 These proposed amendments could increase Occidental's reported estimated emissions from certain sources or types of equipment in its U.S. oil and gas operations.
-The EPA also proposed changes to the reporting that Occidental submits as a CO2 supplier and for the injection of CO2, as well as a new reporting category for sequestration of CO2 associated with enhanced oil recovery.
-The IRA also directed the EPA to update its GHG Reporting Rule to require greater use of measurements or empirical data, instead of emissions factors, by the third quarter of 2024.
+In April 2023, the EPA released a supplemental proposed rule that would revise the GWP and several other subparts of the GHG Reporting Rule, including the reporting that Occidental submits as a CO2 supplier and for the injection of CO2, and add a new reporting category for sequestration of CO2 associated with enhanced oil recovery.
+The EPA is expected to promulgate these final GHG regulations in 2024 with the same effective date as expected for the final Subpart W regulations.